 These are individual, one-semester courses taught in English.
 Although these are degree courses, you will not earn study credits for them.
 Instead, upon successful completion, you will be awarded a certificate of participation.
 Courses are free of charge.

-In your application you will be asked to indicate the area of study you are interested in.
-The IncLUsion team will then do its best to match you to available courses, depending on your background and the opinion of course coordinators.
+In your application you will be asked to describe your academic background and the area of study you are interested in.
+The IncLUsion team will then do its best to offer you suitable courses.

 Who can join?

-The IncLUsion programme is intended for refugee students who are unable to enrol on a regular study programme.
+The IncLUsion programme is intended for refugees who are unable to register on regular study programmes.
 Priority is given to applicants who have not yet been granted a Dutch residence permit.
 You must have previously followed university-level education and have a good command of English.